Effective exponents for the diffusive coarsening of wet foams and analogous materials: Coarsening above jamming

-To use Eq.~(\ref{beta}) for understanding experimental results, I first gather data from two sources.
-This includes published exponents from Ref.~\cite{Isert2013}, where $\bar R\approx 200$~nm; the bubbles of this system are relatively noncohesive, and have a film thickness of roughly $\ell\approx 15$~nm \cite{Bergeron1992}.
-It also includes exponents from my fits of Eqs.~(\ref{powerlaw},\ref{approach}), per Fig.~\ref{fig_beta}, to the growth of various radii extracted from ISS measurements \cite{Born2021, CRAS2023} where $\bar R \approx 200$~nm, too; the bubbles of this system are noticeably cohesive and have a film thickness of about $\ell \approx 30$~nm \cite{Bergeron1992, hierarchy, esacoarsening}.
-The various exponents are all plotted versus liquid fraction $\varepsilon$ in Fig.~\ref{fig_exponents}.
-With increasing wetness, $\beta$ values for the noncohesive system decrease from around 1/2 to around 1/3 at random close packing \cite{Isert2013}.
-For the second system, $\beta$ values are considerably more scattered, crossing from around 1/2 to slightly above 1/3 though at a higher liquid fraction.
-This may be due to stronger bubble-bubble cohesion, which would pull bubbles into closer contact, and cause the ratio of film to bubble radii to be a nonzero constant, $f_0$, even in the wet limit.
+All the various exponents are plotted versus liquid fraction $\varepsilon$ in Fig.~\ref{fig_exponents}a.
+With increasing wetness, $\beta$ values for the levitated system decrease from around 1/2 to around 1/3 near random close packing per the now-resolved motivating puzzle~\cite{Isert2013}.
+For the microgravity system, $\beta$ values are considerably more scattered, crossing from around 1/2 to slightly above 1/3 at a higher liquid fraction.
+This could be due to bubble-bubble adhesion \cite{Galvani23, PasquetSM2023}, which could pull bubbles into closer contact and perhaps cause the ratio of film to bubble radii to be a nonzero constant, $f_0$, even in the wet limit.
+Another possibility is that $1/3$ isn't reached because the nearly-kissing sphere growth law is logarithmically faster than a $1/3$ power law, per the $-1$ term in Eq.~(\ref{beta}).